hsfl/aeris-via-software/QUICKSTART.md

 ### Step 6: Install Python Libraries (Required for VIA.bat)

-This step installs special add-ons (libraries) that let Python talk to the Teensy and visualize data.
+This step installs a special add-on (library) that lets Python talk to the Teensy.

 1. **Press and hold** the **Windows key** (⊞ symbol, between Ctrl and Alt)
 2. **While holding it**, press the letter **R** key